 Aiful Corporation (AIFLY)

-Aiful Corporation (AIFLY) with AI Score 58/100 (Hold).
+Aiful Corporation (AIFLY) trades at $1.40 with AI Score 58/100 (Grade B).
 Aiful Corporation is a Japanese financial services company specializing in consumer finance and credit guarantees.
-It offers a range of loan and credit products, operating primarily within Japan.
-Market cap: 0, Sector: Financial services.
+Market cap: $670.60M, Sector: Financial services.

 Aiful Corporation, a Japanese financial services provider, focuses on consumer finance and credit guarantees, offering unsecured loans, credit cards, and related services.
 With a history dating back to 1967, Aiful operates primarily in Japan, balancing traditional financial services with modern solutions like postpay settlement and factoring.